 If you try this shortbread cookie recipe, be sure to leave a comment below.
 Love to hear how you enjoyed!

 - 1 cup icing sugar

-- 1/3 cup dried cranberries -chopped, if necessary to make smaller
+- 4 to 5 tablespoons dried cranberries , chopped, if necessary, to make smaller

-- Place on wax paper lined sheet pan and let chocolate harden completely.
-To speed cooling/hardening of chocolate, place in freezer for about 10 minutes.
+- Once done, allow the chocolate to harden completely.
+To speed cooling and hardening of chocolate, place the sheet pan into the freezer for about 10 minutes.
 Remove and enjoy!

-You can melt the dark chocolate in a microwave safe bowl, heating for about 30 seconds or so at a time, stirring and mixing and heating for another 30 seconds until just melted.
+- You can melt the dark chocolate in a microwave-safe bowl, heating for about 30 seconds or so at a time, stirring and mixing and heating for another 30 seconds until just melted.
 Note: it’s easier if the chocolate is roughly chopped first.